 How to change unhealthy social media habits

-To change unhealthy social media habits, consider the following steps:
+To change unhealthy social media use habits, consider the following steps:

 Impact of Social Media on Children and Teens